Someshsw1109/My-Personal-Assistant--David/README.md

-INTRODUCTION TO OUR PERSONAL VIRTUAL ASSISTANT - 'DAVID':-
+> INTRODUCTION TO OUR PERSONAL VIRTUAL ASSISTANT - 'DAVID' <

 Artificial Intelligence when we used with machines, it shows us the capabilty of thinking like humans.
 In this, a computer system is designed in such a way that typically requires interaction from human.
 As we know Python is an emerging languae so it becomes easy to write a script for voice assistant in python.